 Income tax, AKA Lohnsteuer to give it its German gangsta name, is the most important tax for jobholders in Germany.
 A salaried person in Germany pays income tax on all income for one calendar year.
-How much income tax do you have to pay in 2020?
+How much income tax do you have to pay this year?

 In Germany, everyone’s earnings are subject to a basic tax allowance.
 However, the general rule of thumb is - the higher your annual taxable income, the higher the rate of taxation.
 If you are single, you might not want to be for much longer as you will fit into one of these four income tax brackets:

 - Between €9,408 - €54,949 - incremental taxes from 14% to 42%

 - Between €54,950 - €260,532 - 42%